 If you've been charged with drunk driving, DUI or OWI in the Cedar Rapids or Iowa City area, we urge you to contact an experienced lawyer right away.
 Initial consultations are the first step in the appropriate defense of the charges.

-A first offense for drunk driving, DUI or OWI in Iowa is a serious misdemeanor criminal charge punishable by at least 48 hours in jail, no more than a year in jail, and fines ranging from $1,250 to $1,875 in Iowa.
-Upon conviction, a Iowa driver’s license revocation will typically be revoked for 180 days if not otherwise administratively revoked because of a breath, blood, or urine test failure or for one year for refusal upon reasonable grounds to believe the test subject was intoxicated.
+A first offense for drunk driving, DUI or OWI in Iowa is a serious misdemeanor criminal charge punishable jail time ranging from 48 hours to a full year, and fines ranging from $1,250 to $1,875.
+Upon conviction, an Iowa driver’s license will typically be revoked for 180 days if not administratively revoked because of a breath, blood, or urine test failure, or for one year for refusal upon reasonable grounds to believe the test subject was intoxicated.

 Options exist to avoid a jail sentence, if approved by the court, and an Iowa-licensed attorney should be retained to review any and all written and electronic discovery/evidence to determine strengths and weaknesses of the prosecution.